A peek at TE Connectivity Ltd. (TEL): Who has invested in It?

 Sponsored

-The stock witnessed a -4.02% loss in the last 1 month and extending the period to 3 months gives it a -6.75%, and is 2.52% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.41% over the week and 1.74% over the month.
+The stock witnessed a -0.79% gain in the last 1 month and extending the period to 3 months gives it a -4.96%, and is -3.12% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.52% over the week and 1.65% over the month.

 TE Connectivity Ltd. (TEL) Analyst Forecasts